 To date, the IFA has been responsive and transparent regarding its goals and objectives, its process, and, as it did in its previous studies across the state, its desire to gather scientific data regarding the region’s water resources and their quality, quantity, and expected viability for the next 50 years.

-The Intera Study is a water study conducted by Intera, an environmental and water resource consulting firm, on behalf of the Indiana Economic Development Corporation (IEDC).
-The study is focused on the Greater Lafayette Region, particularly in relation to the development of the LEAP (Limitless Exploration/Advanced Pace) District in Lebanon, Indiana.
-Its primary goal is to assess the availability of water resources to support future growth and development of LEAP Lebanon, as well as future water challenges facing the central Indiana and the Indianapolis metro area.
+The Intera Study is a pump test conducted by Intera, an environmental and water resource consulting firm, on behalf of the Indiana Economic Development Corporation (IEDC).
+The pump test was focused on the Wabash River alluvial aquifer system in Tippecanoe County, just west of Lafayette.
+The IEDC funded it, as the quasi-state entity was working to recruit large-scale water users to the LEAP (Limitless Exploration/Advance Pace) District in Lebanon, Indiana.
+The IEDC said the goal of the Intera study was to analyze the scale of water availability in Tippecanoe County to assist in the development of LEAP Lebanon and address future water resource challenges facing central Indiana and the Indianapolis metro area.
+The IEDC publicly suggested the study would assess the possible future impacts on Greater Lafayette’s water supply.

 The primary goal of the IFA’s North Central Indiana Water Study is to improve the understanding of estimated future groundwater and surface water demand and availability within the public water utility sector so that a gap analysis can be conducted.
 The questions the study is looking to answer include: How much water is currently available?
 Will there be enough water to meet the 50-year Public Water Supply needs?